kwasniew/hyperbook/README.md

     </ul>
 </div>
 ```
-Translating between HTML and ```h``` function calls can get tiresome for more complex HTML.
+Translating between HTML and ```h``` function calls can get tiresome for nested HTML.
 Even if you automate the process, you still have to mentally switch between function representation and HTML representation you inspect in DevTools.
-On the other hand if you write everything from scratch and prefer JS first templating using ```h``` function directly is a solid option.
+On the other hand if you write everything from scratch and prefer JS first templating, calling ```h``` function directly is a solid option.

 ### JSX (http://facebook.github.io/jsx/)